QualiSystems/cloudshell-logging/README.md

 Changing LOG_PRIORITY attribute to CONFIG is mandatory to override global log level value which can be set in customer.config
 ```

-For example, changing the the log level to “WARNING”:
+For example, changing the log level to “WARNING”:
 ```python
 [Logging]
 ;Possible Log Levels: DEBUG, INFO, WARNING, ERROR, CRITICAL